Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Introduction

-Inelastic neutron scattering (INS) and nuclear magnetic resonance (NMR) experiments on Mott insulating materials have mostly concentrated on quasi-2D systems like cuprates \cite{aeppli,coldea}, layered organics \cite{kurosaki,powell} and ruthenates \cite{friedt,steffens}.
-In the Mott phase, INS studies on La$_{2}$CuO$_{4}$ find substantial `non-Heisenberg' features in the dispersion.
-Among 3D systems, detailed studies have been done on iridates \cite{shapiro,choi}, where one observes low-energy spin waves originating from zigzag magnetic order.
-In the metallic phase, NMR measurements on organics have found strong suppression of spin fluctuations and Fermi liquid dependence of spin-lattice relaxation rate near the Mott transition.
-In Ca$_{2-x}$Sr$_{x}$RuO$_{4}$, one again finds enhanced magnetic fluctuations at an `incommensurate' wavevector close to the transition.
+Experiments on dynamics in Mott insulating materials have mostly concentrated on quasi-2d systems like layered cuprates \cite{aeppli,coldea,stock}, organics \cite{kurosaki,powell}, ruthenates \cite{friedt,steffens} and fully 3d systems like iridates \cite{shapiro,choi,tomiyasu,bahr}, doped V$_{2}$O$_{3}$ \cite{bao}, NiO \cite{kim} and Sr$_{2}$Mn$_{3}$As$_{2}$O$_{2}$ \cite{chen}.
+In the Mott phase, inelastic neutron scattering (INS) studies on La$_{2}$CuO$_{4}$ find substantial non-Heisenberg features in the dispersion.
+In the iridate experiments, one infers no long-range magnetic order \cite{shapiro} in some cases, while in certain others \cite{choi,tomiyasu,bahr}, sharp low-energy spin waves originating from complex magnetic order are observed.
+Near the transition, NMR measurements on organics have found strong suppression of spin fluctuations in the Mott phase.
+By contrast, in Ca$_{2-x}$Sr$_{x}$RuO$_{4}$, one finds enhanced magnetic fluctuations in the metallic phase at an incommensurate wave vector.

 A reliable estimate of the magnetic excitation spectrum requires several ingredients: (i)~one should be able to handle correlation effects away from the Heisenberg limit, in particular as the system heads towards an insulator-metal transition, (ii)~the dimensionality and lattice geometry needs to be respected since the magnetic order and excitations depend crucially on them, (iii)~the approach should access thermal effects well beyond the reach of linear spin wave theory, and (iv)~the theory should yield real time (or real frequency) information - a rarity in finite temperature schemes.
 Most approaches unfortunately fall short.